If you live in France and need to pay bills, make a payment or even

 A few days before heading to the electric company to set up our utilities, I “TRIED” to open a French bank account.

-I say try because we were missing one of the crucial documents needed to open a French bank account which was “proof of address” in the form of a water bill, gas bill or electric bill.
+I say “try” with “air quotes” because we were missing one of the crucial documents needed to open a French bank account which was “proof of address” in the form of a water bill, gas bill or electric bill.

-We needed to open a bank account to get a RIb to open our utility account
+So basically, we needed to open a bank account to get our French RIb number, which we needed to open our utility account.

-We eventually opened our French bank in France by providing them with a “quittance de loyer” (rent receipt) as proof of address which oddly enough was just a handwritten letter from our landlord, with our address, date and amount we paid for rent.
+We eventually opened a French bank account in France by providing them with a “quittance de loyer” (rent receipt) as proof of address which oddly enough was just a handwritten letter from our landlord, with our address, date and amount we paid for rent.

 It wasn’t the bank rep who told us we could use a rental receipt, it was our landlord.

-Why the person at the bank didn’t tell me I could use a quittance in the first place baffled me.
+Why the person at the bank didn’t tell me I could use a rental receipt as proof of address in the first place baffled me.
+I soon learned that this happens a lot.

 Once we opened our Frech bank account, I explained to our bank rep what had happened at the Electric company and asked her where to find my bank RIB.

 She opened our bank folder, pulled out a piece of paper, and said, “Voila!
-This is your bank RIB.”
+This is your bank RIB document.”

-WHAT IS A French RIB, And What Information Does It Contain?
+WHAT IS A French RIB document, And What Information Does It Contain?

 So what is a French bank rib?